-My grandmother’s answer to summer weather was potato salad.
+My grandmother’s answer to hot summer weather was a cold supper, and it always included a potato salad.
 In general, I’m very much in favor of the cooking of grandmothers, but I’ve found that I prefer a lighter version.
-This recipe is adapted from Silk Road Vegetarian by Dahlia Abraham-Klein, and it’s a welcome addition to my summer rotation.
+This recipe for a lemon dill potato salad is adapted from Dahlia Abraham-Klein’s book Silk Road Vegetarian, and it’s a welcome addition to my summer rotation.

-Lemon Dill Potato Salad serves 4 to 6
+Lemon Dill Potato Salad

 - 3 pounds potatoes

-- 1/4 cup chopped fresh dill
+- 4 tbsp chopped fresh dill (¼ cup)

-- 2 cloves garlic, minced
+- 2 cloves garlic minced

-- 1 teaspoon sugar
+- 1 tsp sugar

 - Bring to a boil, then reduce the heat and simmer 15 minutes or so until the potatoes are tender.
 Drain.
 (While you can boil the potatoes whole with skin on, then peel and chop – I prefer to peel and chop first.)

-In a medium-sized bowl, combine the lemon juice, dill, garlic, sugar, salt, and Aleppo pepper.
+- In a medium-sized bowl, combine the lemon juice, dill, garlic, sugar, salt, and Aleppo pepper.
 Whisk in the olive oil, pouring it in a slow stream.

-Drizzle the dressing over the warm potatoes and toss gently to coat.
+- Drizzle the dressing over the warm potatoes and toss gently to coat.
 Let it stand at room temperature for 30 minutes, so that the potatoes can absorb some dressing.
 Cover and refrigerate for several hours.